Daddiezion/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script execute permission to owner, group owner, to others, to file hello.
+script adds execute perm to owner and group, read permission to users, to file hello